The Quantum Approximate Optimization Algorithm and the Sherrington-Kirkpatrick Model at Infinite Size: Discussion

 as in \eqref{eq:wavefunction}.
 The locality of this operator is found by taking each qubit in $C_\alpha$ and moving out a distance $p$ on the instance graph to see which other qubits are involved.
 If $p$ does not grow with $n$, then for large $n$, not all qubits are ``seen'' by the clause.
 Without seeing the whole graph the algorithm can not detect contradictions from say large loops.
 Therefore, to have hope of success on bounded degree graphs, we need $p$ to grow at least as a big enough constant times $\log(n)$.
 For near term quantum computers with even 1000 qubits, this is easily achievable since for say 3-regular graphs at $p=8$, each clause is guaranteed to see the whole graph.

 For problems on graphs whose degree grows with the number of bits, the previous arguments do not apply.
 For the Sherrington-Kirkpatrick model, the associated graph is the complete graph.
 Therefore, each clause sees all the qubits at $p=1$, and sees all the qubits as well as all the edges at $p=2$.
 Hence, one may imagine that for large fixed $p$, that in the large $n$ limit, the QAOA will perform well.
 We have explored this prospect in this work by obtaining a formula for the expected value of the cost function for an arbitrary QAOA state in the limit as $n\to\infty$.
 The complexity of our formula grows as $O(16^p)$, so without too much trouble we could optimize up to $p=8$ and evaluate up to $p=12$, and our results are shown in Figure~\ref{fig:Cexp}.
-It is currently not possible from the Figure or the data to know for certain if for large $p$ the performance asymptotes to the Parisi value \eqref{eq:Parisi} or something above it.
+(A recent result in Ref.~\cite{basso2022quantum} improves the complexity to $O(p^24^p)$ which enables evaluation up to $p=20$.)
+It is currently not possible to know for certain if for large $p$ the performance asymptotes to the Parisi value \eqref{eq:Parisi} or something less optimal.
 At $p=4$, we have crossed the energy at the phase transition which is $-0.5 n$.
 At $p=11$, we have surpassed the performance of the spectral relaxation and the standard semi-definite programming algorithms which yield $-2n/\pi$.
 Nevertheless, as we discussed in Section~\ref{sec:SK}, the recent classical algorithm by Montanari~\cite{Montanari2018} can efficiently find a string whose energy is between $(1-\epsilon)$ and 1 times the lowest energy, assuming a widely believed conjecture that the SK model has ``full replica symmetry breaking.''
 Hence, we can only hope to match this with the QAOA.
 We want to improve our techniques to determine the asymptotic behavior of the QAOA's performance.
 Furthermore, we can apply our techniques to other problems where we average over instances.
 For example, we can consider generalizations of the SK model where multi-spin couplings are allowed.
 Since some of these models are shown to have no ``full replica symmetry breaking'' \cite{CGPR19}, it is believed that classical algorithms like Montanari's will fail to find near-optimal solutions~\cite{GJ19,AM20}.
-It would be very interesting to see how the QAOA performs for those problems.
+It would be interesting to see how the QAOA performs for those problems, and whether it will outperform the classical algorithms.
 We also imagine the possibility of extending our techniques to $p$ growing with $n$.